trambui09/csv-practice/README.md

 Part 1 focuses on reading tests, and creating methods that read from a CSV, and transform/calculate from it.

-Part 2 focuses on reading tests, and implementing methods with Enumerable methods.
+The optional Part 2 focuses on reading tests, and implementing methods with Enumerable methods.

 The optional wave focuses on writing tests, and implementing methods with Enumerable methods.